vighneshiyer/today/README.md

 ## Today

 The core CLI command is `today`.
-Running `today` will

-- will be placed in a "today" queue for you to review.
-The due date / reminder date can be changed if you wish to defer the task.

-- Every day, you can get a view of the tasks you are to complete or at least review.
+Running `today` will parse all the Markdown files in the current directory, and display all the tasks that are due or have reminders for today (or in the past).
+To select a directory that contains the Markdown task files, use `today --dir /path/to/md/files`.

+This will give you a list of tasks to work on, ordered by alphabetical heading category and criticality of due/reminder dates.

+To display the details of a specific task, provide its task number e.g. `today 3`.

+To look ahead 10 days in advance for tasks that are due or have reminders, do `today --days 10`.

-- `today` is a READ-ONLY view of the tasks scheduled for today
+- Recap: `today` is a READ-ONLY view of the tasks scheduled for today
     - The only way to make changes is to directly change the files
     - There is no intermediary database
     - The files are the golden source of truth!

 ### Completing a Task

-The files are the source of truth.
 If you've completed a task, mark it complete by checking its box.

 ### Editing a Task

-The files are the source of truth.
-To edit a task's description, title, or due date, edit the file directly.
+To edit a task's description, title, or due date, edit the file defining the task.

 ### Deleting / Archiving a Task

-The files are the source of truth.
-To delete a task, just remove it from the file.
-To "archive" it, just remove its due date or mark it as completed and move it around in the file to an "Archived" section (or whatever you want).
+To delete a task, just remove it from the Markdown file that defined it.

+To "archive" a task, just remove its due date.
+You can also mark the task as completed, or move it around to an "Archived" section (or whatever you want).

 ### Moving Tasks Across Projects

+Just copy a task string from one Markdown file and paste it in another one.
+No GUI fiddling necessary.

 ## Limitations

-- Time tracking
-- Task History / Burndown rate
-- Attachments
-- Syncing / phone editing
+- **Time tracking**: since there is no emphermal task state, it may be hard to record time tracking info in an automated way to the task Markdown
+- **Task history / burndown rate**: there is no way to enforce specification of a 'finish' date for a task, so it is not possible in general to calculate a burndown rate

+In general, I think these 'quantification' things are mostly useless and can often be distracting - just focus on what needs to get done today.

+- **Attachments**: there is no way to 'attach' a PDF or image to a task, unless it is a URL.
+- **Syncing / phone editing**: version control is easy, but live syncing and collaborative editing of Markdown task files may be difficult without a Markdown CRDT.
+Similarly, editing files on your phone via raw text is harder than with a nice GUI.

 ## Dev Notes